droglenc/NCMTH107/resources/FAQs/AssignmentNotebook.md

 If the code in this chunk depends on code in previous chunks being run then press the middle icon (gray down arrow pointing to a green horizontal line) to run all code in chunks above the current chunk.
 If the code in previous chunks had already been run then this is unnecessary.

 Code chunks can have a variety of settings.
 The most important settings can be controlled through the left-most "gear" icon.
-My most common change here is to change the figure width to be smaller (to 4 inches wide) and, if I want the plot to be square, to change the figure height to the same value.
+My most common change here is to change the figure width to be smaller (to 4 inches wide) and, if you want the plot to be square, to change the figure height to the same value.
 I may also "turn off" the warnings and messages, but I never do this immediately as I would like to see those first before deciding that I should "hide" them.
 Below shows the gear box for changing the figure width and how the code chunk and result is changed.

 ![Notebook Code Chunk Run](Figs/Notebook_Code2Run.JPG)

 <br>

 # Previewing Document
 The results of code chunks can be run as described above.
 However, an HTML version of the entire document can be viewed within RStudio.
 This is particularly useful as you are building your complete document.
-Compiling a completed document to a PDF is described in the next section.
+Compiling a completed document to MSWord (and then ultimately a PDF) is described in the next section.

 Before previewing, I select the "gear" icon in the script window toolbar and change "Preview in Window" to "Preview in Viewer Pane."